Jaggie13/Howtoplot/README.md

 # Howtoplot
 A quick X-Y line plot based on Python.

+Now, the convenient Howtoplot.exe is supported!
+If you want to create your figures quickly, please try using Howtoplot.py.

 The input file format is .txt.
 Arrange the data in two columns X and Y groups, referring to Example.txt.

 (Now the X-YYY data form is supported)